 All third year students must complete one of the following:

-- A-levels: Typically ABB or above at A2 level from three subjects, including at least a grade C in Biology and Chemistry at AS level with one of these subjects to A2 level
+- A-levels: Typically ABB or above at A2 level from three subjects, including A-level biology or chemistry and a second science subject

 - BTEC: We do not accept BTEC qualifications